-External DS
+• External DS

 The configurator process stores AM configuration data in an existing DS server.
-You must have prepared the server as explained in "Preparing Configuration Stores".
+You must have prepared the server as explained in Prepare a configuration store.

 Choose this option if you intend to add this instance to an existing deployment.